Why returns are eating 15-30% of DTC margin (and the costs merchants don't count)

 Support team cost

-The worked example for a full year
+A worked example over a full year

 Assume a merchant doing $2M in annual sales, $80 AOV, 20% return rate: